QubesOS/qubes-doc/user/advanced-topics/salt.md

   --targets TARGETS  Coma separated list of VMs to target --templates        Target all templates
   --app              Target all app qubes
-  --all              Target all non-disposables (TemplateVMs and app qubes)
+  --all              Target all non-disposables (templates and app qubes)
 ```

 To apply a state to all templates, call `qubesctl --templates state.highstate`.